web-ridge/react-native-ridge-navigation/README.md

 // ...
 ```

-Support for Material You bottom bar in Android
+Support for Material You bottom bar in Android.
+(This is probably not needed anymore)

 #### 1. add file `android-material-you-bottom-bar.plugin.js` to your root folder